Orienfish/cat_face_detection/README.md

 ├── xml_to_csv.py            // The python code called by generate_tfrecord.sh.
 ├── generate_tfrecord.py     // The python code called by generate_tfrecord.sh.
 ├── tensorboard.sh           // Start tensorboard.
 Can be called anywhere.
-├── my_object_detection.py   // The python code for testing trained models.Should be called from tensorflow/models/research/object_detection directory.
+├── my_object_detection.py   // The python code for testing trained models.Could be called anywhere
 ├── annotations              // The hand labeled training and testing dataset.
 Only 100 in all.
 │   ├── train                // 80 .xml files for training.
 │   └── test                 // 20 .xml files for testing.